artemshut/happen_hub/backlog.md

 ## In Progress

+- [x] HUB-004 Test coverage and documentation for smart invitations
+  - Add request/service specs covering each availability state.
+  - Update README or internal docs to explain how availability is calculated.

+## Backlog

+- _empty_

+## Done

 - [x] HUB-003 Display availability status in invite UI
   - Surface the computed status (with color/icon copy) wherever a host adds friends to an event.
   - Ensure the status updates reactively when the event time changes.

-## Backlog

-- [ ] HUB-004 Test coverage and documentation for smart invitations
-  - Add request/service specs covering each availability state.
-  - Update README or internal docs to explain how availability is calculated.

-## Done

 - [x] HUB-002 Implement backend availability checker for invites
   - Build a service or query that evaluates a friend’s availability for a target event based on their confirmed and tentative participations.
   - Expose the result through the API used when searching or selecting invitees.